SimMarkt/IdenMat/README.md

-IN PROGRESS ...

-Note: The battery data set is synthetic, since the original data set is confidential.

 # IdenMat: Identifying alternative materials

 This project focuses on identifying alternative electrode materials based on textual patterns in `PART_DESCRIPTION` using natural language processing (NLP) techniques.
 It leverages **TF-IDF vectorization** and **cosine similarity** to measure the relationship between materials and surrounding descriptive terms, with optional visualization and preprocessing strategies to improve data quality and interpretability.